Proposition bet: Examples

+Also bets can include outcomes such as the length of the national anthem performance or even wardrobe choices of halftime performers during the Super Bowl.
 Some jurisdictions do not allow casinos to offer any type of non-sport related proposition bets, but these kinds of prop bets can often be found online.

 Dare for money

 Less commonly, "proposition bet" (in this context also "one-of-a-kind bet") denotes a dare for money.
 The bet is on whether the "dared" person will make a given event happen.
 If the "dared" person accepts the bet, they will collect if they succeed or pay if they fail.

 For an example detailed in the book The Professor, the Banker, and the Suicide King, David Grey once bet Howard Lederer, a professional poker player who became vegetarian following gastric bypass surgery, $10,000 for Lederer to eat an offered cheeseburger.
 Lederer accepted the wager, ate the cheeseburger, and won the bet.

 Spot fixing

 Spot-fixing is an illegal activity where a person involved in the game takes steps to ensure a certain result for a proposition bet.
 Instead of fixing an entire match, or shaving points, spot fixing can be done with as little as one player, and can involve ensuring a certain outcome on only a single play, and may be completely unrelated to the points/results in a game.